 Jocelyn is a leading human rights lawyer, working within a London based team, who is examining the possibility of bringing a “right to life” challenge arising from the health impacts of air pollution.

-If you, or a member of your family, have been affected by air pollution and your health has suffered, call Jocelyn Cockburn on 020 7874 8452 for a confidential discussions.
+If you, or a member of your family, have been affected by air pollution and your health has suffered, call 0800 437 0322 for a confidential discussion.
 The failure to address the long-known risk of poor health and death resulting from living and working in areas with toxic air needs to be challenged.

 Jocelyn believes that the Government owes us all a legal duty to provide protection from the known risks associated with air pollution and they are failing to do so.